Rickyoung221/UCLA-CSM152A-SPRING2021/README.md

 | 3 - Vending Machine       |     100/100  |
 | 4 - Parking Meter |   100/100    |

-Grade Receivec: A+
+Grade Received: A+

 The code is just for view, please do not directly copy them.
 Please use it in your own risk.

-If they helps, please star and fork this repository.
-It will be grateful. 😄
+If they help, please star this repository.
+I will be grateful. 😄